Good-Heart-Technology/QR-Code-Generator/README.md

 # QR Code Generator

-A free, user-friendly QR code generation tool provided by Good Heart Tech to help nonprofits and organizations create QR codes for their digital content.
+A free, user-friendly QR code generation tool provided by Good Heart Tech to help nonprofits and organizations create QR codes for their digital content and WiFi networks.

 ## About Good Heart Tech